OctopusDeploy/docs/docs/deployments/azure/deploying-a-package-to-an-azure-web-app/index_configurestep_[2018.5,).partial.md

 ![](5865899.png "width=170")

-2. On the **Execution Plan** section, select the Roles that match the *Azure Web App Targets* you want to deploy to.
+2. On the **Execution Location** section, select the Roles that match the *Azure Web App Targets* you want to deploy to.
 Remember that you can create these targets using any of the following approaches:

 - Manually before running your deployment.
 [See documentation](/docs/infrastructure/deployment-targets/azure/web-app-targets/index.md).